DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 <!-- Needs -->
-## The Needs My Work Addresses
+## How Socia Addresses Canadian Community Market Research Needs

 Through my work with diverse organizations, I've identified several key challenges that teams commonly face.
 Here’s how my work through Socia addresses them:

 {{< columns >}}
 {{< column >}}
 ###  <a style="color: #D39600"> Bottom Lines & Deadlines  </a>
-We help you balance budgets and timelines while delivering high-quality insights through careful planning and thoughtful trade-offs.
+I help you balance budgets and timelines while delivering high-quality insights through careful planning and thoughtful trade-offs.
 {{< /column >}}

 {{< column >}}
 ###  <a style="color: #C55A11"> Usefulness  </a>
-Our findings are designed to be actionable and comparable, ensuring that knowledge informs real decisions and generates meaningful impact.
+I work with you to produce findings that are actionable and comparable, ensuring that knowledge informs real decisions and generates meaningful impact.
 {{< /column >}}
 {{< /columns >}}

 {{< columns >}}
 {{< column >}}
 ###  <a style="color: #714096"> Ethics & Privacy    </a>
-We navigate complex ethical considerations, safeguarding privacy and incorporating principles of Reconciliation, Equity, Diversity, and Inclusion.
+I navigate complex ethical considerations, safeguarding privacy and incorporating principles of Reconciliation, Equity, Diversity, and Inclusion.
 {{< /column >}}

 {{< column >}}
 ###  <a style="color: #638F8E"> Scalability  </a>
-We build systems that support scalable and reproducible evidence-based practices, ensuring consistency across projects and contexts.
+I build systems that support scalable and reproducible evidence-based practices, ensuring consistency across projects and contexts.
 {{< /column >}}
 {{< /columns >}}